 - Desktop client applications

-The role of the Data Presentation components is to simply display the records held in the Data at Rest components.
+The role of the Data Presentation components is to display the records held in the Data at Rest components.

 If the user experience requires business logic to be executed, then the functionality will be delegated to a Data in Action micro-service.

-The ideas discussed below will replace our traditional approach to developing user experience and eliminate most of the code associated with the standard Create, Read, Update and Delete (CRUD) processing.
-For our Insurance Policy example with 100k lines of code, this could eliminate 30-40k lines of user experience code and another 30-40k lines of test code.
+The ideas discussed below replace our traditional approach to developing user experience and eliminate most of the code associated with the standard Create, Read, Update and Delete (CRUD) processing.
+For our example Insurance Policy with 100k+ lines of code, this could eliminate 30-40k lines of user experience code and another 30-40k lines of test code.
 This should cut our development costs by a further 30-40%.
 Again, we will improve the quality of the solution we are producing – smaller and simpler solutions are inherently faster and more stable!
 We can also significantly reduce the time to market for the solution.

 Dynamic Page Generation

 A consequence of storing business information in a data agnostic Data at Rest service is running our CRUD+ model on XML.
 This means that we don’t have to tie the user experience to a table/attribute-based data model.
 The obvious next question is, do we still need to hard code the user experience forms against a fixed data model, or can we leverage the XML representation to create user experience on demand?